Charlotte Denman Lozier

 Charlotte Denman Lozier (March 15, 1844 – January 3, 1870) was one of the first female physicians in the United States.
 She worked as a professor, as a feminist campaigning for women's rights, and as a homeopathic physician.
 She was also a mother to three and spent much of her early childhood traveling around the United States with her family.

 Early life

 She was the daughter of Selina and Jacob Denman.
 Lozier was the oldest of five.
 Lozier was born in Milburn, New Jersey, in the Eastern United States.
 The Denman family travelled to Napoleon, Michigan in 1850 and later to Galena, Illinois in hopes of exploring the frontier.
 The Denman family finally travelled west to Winona, Minnesota in 1852.
-Charlotte's mother, Selina Denman, passed away when Charlotte Denman Lozier was in her teens, and Charlotte became a caretaker for her family.
+Charlotte's mother, Selina Denman, died when Charlotte Denman Lozier was in her teens, and Charlotte became a caretaker for her family.
 Charlotte contributed to her family by teaching.

 Education

 In 1864, Charlotte Denman Lozier, 20 years of age, moved back east to New York to pursue a medical degree.
 Charlotte began her medical career by entering the New York Medical College for Women.
 New York Medical College for Women was the first medical school for women in the state of New York and opened the year before she entered the school.
 New York Medical College for Women was founded by her mother-in-law, Dr. Clemence Sophia Harned Lozier.